rust-lang/rfcs/text/0000-cargo-libstd-awareness.md

  - Previous versions of this RFC were a simpler but more brittle.
    Please refer to the git history to see them.

+ - Should `--no-resolve-sysroot` influence linking after all, and `core` have a dep on some `compiler-rt-sys` crate?
+   This dependency could be a default feature.

 # Unresolved questions